awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 This tutorial provides the steps for getting started with AWS Global Accelerator using the console\.
 You can also use AWS Global Accelerator API operations to create and customize your accelerator\.
 At each step in this tutorial, there's a link to the corresponding API operation for completing the task programmatically\.
 For more information about working with AWS Global Accelerator API operations, see the [AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.

+Global Accelerator is a global service that supports endpoints in multiple AWS Regions, which are listed in the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

 **Tasks**
 + [ Before You Begin](#getting-started-before-you-begin)
 + [ Step 1: Create an Accelerator](#getting-started-accelerator)